spencerpogo/replitcli/README.md

-  -V, --version                            output the version number --debug                                  Enable debug logging -c, --config <filename>                  Location of configuration file (default: "~/.config/.replitcli.json") -h, --help                               display help for command
+  -V, --version                            output the version number --debug                                  Enable debug logging -c, --config <filename>                  Location of configuration file (default: "~/.config/.replitcli.json") -q, --quiet                              Don't show 'Crosis connecting' message -h, --help                               display help for command

 Commands:
-  auth [options]                           Authenticate with the CLI bash [repl]                              Open a bash shell in the repl local [options] <repl>                   Set the local repl for the a directory run [repl]                               Runs the repl. cp <src> <dest> [repl]                   Copies a file from a repl to your computer or vice versa.
+  auth [options]                           Authenticate with the CLI bash [repl]                              Open a bash shell in the repl local [options] <repl>                   Set the local repl for the a directory run [options] [repl]                     Runs, stops, or restarts the repl. cp [options] [files...]
+Copies a file from a repl to your computer or vice versa.
 Prepend a path with repl: to indicate it is on the repl. exec [options] <program> [arguments...]
 Execute a command in the repl and wait for it to finish
 ```